Châtel - Ski Area Guide

 With skiing above 2000 metres, snow cover is generally reliable.

-There are three Airports within two hours drive, so ski weekends, snowboard breaks and short ski holidays to Châtel are perfectly feasible.
+There are four Airports within two hours drive, so ski weekends, snowboard breaks and short ski holidays to Châtel are perfectly feasible.
 Sion Airport is just one hours drive away, in good driving conditions, so you can be on the piste quickly.

 Skiing in Châtel